jonathanhogg/flitter/README.md

   - primitive box, sphere, cylinder and cone shapes
   - external triangular mesh models in a variety of formats including OBJ and STL
-  - planar slicing, union, difference and intersection of solid models
+  - planar trimming, union, difference and intersection of solid models
+  - construction of meshes from signed distance fields, including common combinators and blending functions, and the ability to specify custom functions
   - ambient, directional, point/sphere, line/capsule and spotlight sources
     (currently shadowless)
   - multiple (simultaneous) cameras with individual control over location,